 Defender for Storage contains a couple of detections based on storage telemetry logs.
 All detections are improved with behavioral models and Microsoft Threat Intelligence.
 Defender for Storage maps detections based on MITRE ATT&CK.

-Important to know: Defender for Storage doesn’t access the Storage account data and has no impact on its performance.
+Important to know: Defender for Storage in general (without the add-on) doesn’t access the Storage account data and has no impact on its performance.
 It is all based on collected telemetry/ operation types.

 More information: Reference list of alerts | Microsoft Learn